Citizen Smith, 1977

 Main Wilson loved the script and saw the potential for a series and it was put in to production almost immediately as a Pilot for Comedy Special – a showcase for new talent which had succeeded Comedy Playhouse.

-The pilot was transmitted on 12th April 1977 and was a success, leading to four series and a Christmas Special being produced between 1977 and 1980.
+The pilot was transmitted on 12th April 1977 and was a success, leading to four series between 1977 and 1980.
+There were 2 Christmas Specials, the first in 1977 the second being the final episode in 1980.

 “Wolfie” Smith,is a young Communist “urban guerrilla” living in Tooting, South London.
 Wolfie is the self-proclaimed leader of the revolutionary Tooting Popular Front (merely a small bunch of his friends), the goals of which are “Power to the People” and “Freedom for Tooting”.
 In reality, he is an unemployed dreamer and petty criminal whose plans fall through because of laziness and dis-organisation.